The South Selkirks mountain caribou: endangered icons and the world’s southernmost caribou herd

 Mountain caribou facts

-- While barren-ground caribou migrate long distances seasonally, woodland caribou live within the same mountain forests.
+- While barren-ground caribou migrate long distances seasonally, woodland caribou live within the same mountains and forests.
 To find food and escape predators, they climb high into the mountains in summer and descend into old growth forests during the chilly winter months.

 - Amazingly, in winter woodland caribou depend absolutely upon arboreal, or tree, lichens as their main source of food.
 Barren-ground caribou eat lichens that grow on the open ground.